Master Keyword List

 "Contains" and "excludes" work with single words, or multiple words.
 If you enter two or more words, the filter will find and display (or hide) all keywords that contain both filter words, including those with a third word between the filter words.

 "Starts with" brings back a continuously smaller set of words as you type each new letter in the filter box.
 For example, typing "a" immediately brings back all words starting with "a."
-If you then type an "n," all words starting with "an" are returned.
+If you then type an "n," it returns all words starting with "an."

 Value Demand Filter

-Here's what the 6 functions mean when filtering Value Demand.
+Here's what the six functions mean when filtering Value Demand.
 (If you want to review the definitions of these functions first, click here.)

 For example, you'll use the Value Demand filter when studying the Overall Demand ("greater than" 1,000) for your three potential Site Concepts and again when looking at Demand Depth ("greater than" 500), both discussed in DAY 2 of the Action Guide.